-Usual hours are Sundays through Fridays from 8:00am until 30 minutes before mincha [plag in summers].
+Usual hours are Sundays through Fridays from 8:00am until 30 minutes before mincha [plag on summer Fridays].
 We kindly request that you respect the congregation and do not attempt to access the mikvah through the shul when the mikvah is closed.

 SUPPORT THE KEYLIM MIKVAH

 PayPal is secure.
 Use either your PayPal account or a major credit card.